stijn-robben/GiethoornHarbor/README.md

   ---

-  **This application was developed by Computer Science students at Avans University of Applied Sciences, as part of the course Enterprise Application Development.**
+  **This application was developed by Computer Science students at Avans University of Applied Sciences, as part of the course Solution Architecture.**

 </div>